Chase Sapphire Preferred® Card vs. Capital One Venture X Rewards Credit Card

 N/A

-Chase Sapphire Preferred® Card: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $750 when you redeem through Chase Ultimate Rewards®.
+Chase Sapphire Preferred® Card has this offer for new cardholders: Earn 75,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's over $900 when you redeem through Chase Travel℠..
 You also earn bonus points each anniversary equal to 10% of the total purchases you made in the past year.
-So, if you spent $5,000, you'll get 500 bonus points.
+So, if you spent $5,000, you’ll get 500 bonus points.

-Capital One Venture X Rewards Credit Card: Earn 75,000 bonus miles when you spend $4,000 on purchases in the first 3 months from account opening.
+Capital One Venture X Rewards Credit Card offers this: Earn 75,000 bonus miles when you spend $4,000 on purchases in the first 3 months from account opening.
 You also get a $300 travel credit and 10,000 bonus miles on your cardmember anniversary.
 The bonus miles vary in value, depending on how you redeem them, but according to Capital One, this bonus is worth about $750.

 Capital One Venture X Rewards Credit Card earns you 2x miles on almost every purchase.
-However, you'll earn 10x points on hotels and rental cars booked through Capital One and 5x points for flights.
-You can also get the $300 travel credit and the anniversary miles every year, which are worth about $100 in travel.
+However, you’ll earn 10x points on hotels and rental cars booked through Capital One and 5x points on flights.
+You can also get the $300 travel credit and the anniversary miles every year, worth about $100 in travel.
 You also get a $100 credit for Global Entry or TSA PreCheck.
-You'll get access to the one Capital One airport lounge, or if your travels don't take you to Dallas/Fort Worth, you'll have access to Priority Pass airport lounges.
+You’ll get access to the Capital One airport lounges (there are only three at the moment; Dallas/Fort Worth, Denver, and Dulles International Airport, although more are planned), and you’ll have access to Priority Pass airport lounges.

 The Capital One Venture X Rewards Credit Card offers more travel perks, but the Chase Sapphire Preferred® Card does offer better rewards on streaming, online groceries, and restaurants.
 On the other hand, Capital One has a $300 travel credit, and Chase only has a $50 hotel credit.
-Which one is better for you depends on how often you travel and where you spend your money.
+Going purely on rewards, we give the nod to Capital One.

 Here are the details for each card.